-For collective loss allowances we assessed whether the methodology applied by the Group was compliant with IFRS 9 Financial Instruments with the support of our internal modelling experts.
-We read the validation documents, recalculated, on a sample basis, selected model parameters and the expected credit loss allowances.
+For collective ECL we assessed whether the methodology applied by the Company was compliant with IFRS 9 Financial instruments with the support of our internal modelling experts.
+We read the validation documents, recalculated, on a sample basis, selected model parameters and the ECL.

-We checked input data for the expected credit loss allowance calculation (both historical measurement data), indicators used to determine whether there was significant increase in credit risk and analysed the development of credit losses.
+We examined the input data for the ECL allowance calculation (both historical and measurement data), indicators used to determine whether there was significant increase in credit risk and analysed the development of credit losses.